 As with any insurance policy, whether you need Decreasing Life Insurance will depend on your circumstances.
 Our Decreasing Life Insurance is designed to meet the demands and needs of people who want to help protect a repayment mortgage.

-So if you’re looking for a policy that could help protect a repayment mortgage and give you piece of mind that your family can continue living in your home if something happens to you, this could be a suitable option.
+So if you’re looking for a policy that could help protect a repayment mortgage and give you peace of mind that your family can continue living in your home if something happens to you, this could be a suitable option.
 Our life cover calculator may be useful if you’re not sure if this is the right cover for you, or you could speak to your financial adviser.